Gold History “In the middle of everywhere”

 Our gold history story

 With its first gold discovery in 1824, Gold Hill is considered one of today’s most charming and historic small towns in North Carolina.
 Gold Hill is home to numerous gold mines.
 The 850ft deep Randolph Mine and the 435ft deep Barnhardt Mine became two of the most famous and profitable gold mines in the southeast.
 As a result, Gold Hill enjoyed the claim to fame and fortune.

 Gold Hill offers an ‘Au-some’ experience celebrating the gilded age of gold discovery in North Carolina.
 The town was once the envy of Charlotte’s Mayor.
 He is quoted as saying that he had, ‘Hopes for Charlotte to one day, be as big and prosperous as Gold Hill’.
 Our visitors love getting away from the hustle of the city to shop, dine and play at a relaxing slower pace.

-The celebrated nineteenth century gold history of North Carolina is documented in photos from Gold Hill.
+The celebrated nineteenth century gold history of North Carolina is documented in a gallery of photos from Gold Hill.